Ensuring a Fair and Secure Testing Environment

 In Case of a Security Breach

 A breach of exam security at a school’s administration site could result in the invalidation of exam scores for individual students or for all the students taking that particular exam at the school.
-In addition, if a school does not adhere to the policies and procedures detailed in the AP Coordinator’s Manual, Part 2, it will not be allowed to offer AP Exams in subsequent years and may be held liable for financial damages incurred by College Board as a result of a breach of security.
+In addition, if a school doesn't adhere to the policies and procedures detailed in the AP Coordinator’s Manual, Part 2, it will not be allowed to offer AP Exams in subsequent years and may be held liable for financial damages incurred by College Board as a result of a breach of security.

-If you discover or suspect any issues related to the security of your school’s exams, call the ETS Office of Testing Integrity (OTI) immediately.
+If you discover or suspect any issues related to the security of your school’s exams, call the Office of Testing Integrity (OTI) immediately.

 The duration of an individual’s ban may vary depending on the circumstances and severity of the violation, as determined by College Board.
 College Board reserves the right to share information, including the names of banned test takers, with their attending high schools and interested higher education institutions.